inventhouse/tutorials/FE-SG-jq/LessonPlan.md

 Demos
 -----
-The demo commands, along with brief notes, are organized in the Makefile; `make list` will display the demo targets.
+The demo commands, along with brief notes, are organized in the Makefile; `make list` will print the demo targets.
 Some demos will also push their command onto the pasteboard when run.
-There is a set of sequential aliases that allow the demos to be run in order by repeatedly sourcing the `makenext` script.
+There is a set of sequential aliases that allow the demos to be run in order by repeatedly sourcing (not just running) the `makenext` script.

 ### Simple (but useful!) examples
 (make 1-6)
 - . .foo
 - Length - it's a filter!

 ### Munging
 (make 7-12)